-The Charles Correa Foundation has organised a conference that will be hosted virtually.
-The conference addresses the urgency of climate responsive architecture using a format that has presentations and discussions with practising architects.
+The Charles Correa Foundation had organised a conference in November 2022, that was hosted virtually.
+The conference addressed the urgency of climate responsive architecture using a format that had presentations and discussions with practising architects.

-The four sessions explore the concept of ‘Form Follows Climate’, with speakers discussing ideas and projects centred around the following themes: System Modulations, Material Explorations and Form Responses to climate.
+The four sessions explored the concept of ‘Form Follows Climate’, with speakers discussing ideas and projects centred around the following themes: System Modulations, Material Explorations and Form Responses to climate.

 Charles Correa coined the phrase ‘Form Follows Climate’ in the 1970s during the energy crisis and explained his own work through this lens.
 We see “Form Follows Climate” also as a provocation today – a call to architects and designers to find solutions to sustainable, energy-passive, and energy-active buildings.